pat-nel87/pat-nel87.github.io/content/blog/blog-post-1.md

 And themes so minimalist that they were almost just a blank page. ("Simplicity!" the theme description proudly declared.
 "Where’s my content?"
 I asked.)

 **Customizing: Because We Can’t Leave Well Enough Alone 🛠️** Of course, I could have just picked a theme and been done with it.
 But where’s the fun in that?

-Instead, I:
-- ✅ Created some [custom tooling](https://github.com/pat-nel87/pat-nel87.github.io/blob/main/scripts/svg-to-html.go) to import custom svg from [CoreUI](https://github.com/coreui/coreui-icons) as html.
+- ✅ I created some [custom tooling](https://github.com/pat-nel87/pat-nel87.github.io/blob/main/scripts/svg-to-html.go) to import custom svg from [CoreUI](https://github.com/coreui/coreui-icons) as html.
 (Also in Go 🚀😆)
-- ✅ Configured this tool be driven via GitHub Actions Pipeline.
+- ✅ I configured this tool be driven via GitHub Actions Pipeline.
 See my pipeline [here](https://github.com/pat-nel87/pat-nel87.github.io/blob/main/.github/workflows/svg-to-html.yaml)
-- ✅ Imported custom svg for use with my template, like this cool Go logo
+- ✅ I imported custom svg for use with my template to add the Go Logo as a shortcode.

 {{< svg logo="go" text="Powered by Go" styling="inline-block">}}